logo for pictures-of-cats.org

 On one occasion he recounts the time when one of his Clouded leopards climbed to the top of a 100 foot oak tree in rapid time (in less than a second, he says).
 When they went to get the cat down safely, this large male simply jumped off and like a flying squirrel glided to the ground, legs outstretched for wind resistance.
 Once the cat had landed he jumped up and climbed another tree.
 Robert Baudy makes the important point that in captivity the clouded leopard needs the correct environment, as for example, this cat prefers to consume prey up a tree.
 It seems that they need to access height.
 This as we know is a common feature too of the domestic cat but an essential requirement for this species.

-Clouded leopards in captivity are hard to breed.
+This wildcat is hard to breed in captivity.
 There is a tendency for the male to kill the female; hardly conducive to good sexual relations.
 There would also seem to be issues with maintaining a wide enough gene pool to ensure the health of the captive population and avoid inbreeding depression.
 What about domestication?
-In America the Serval, another wild cat is sometimes domesticated.
-The Clouded leopard could be domesticated as her size makes it practical.
-I couldn't find specific information but domestication except as mentioned below.
+The Clouded leopard could be domesticated as its size makes it practical.
+I couldn’t find specific information but domestication except as mentioned below.
 It must be happening.

 Sunda Clouded Leopard